rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 which are feasibly declined in the possessive declension.
-Thus she indicates not only the presence of definite pronoun forms, such as, ĺija+m other_PRON-DET+POSS-1SG, eŕva+m each_PRON-DET+POSS-1SG and iśt́amo+m like-this_PRON-DET+POSS-1SG, but also indefinite pronouns, such as, koj%meźe+m something_PRON-INDEF+POSS-1SG and kańa%kodamo+m some-kind-of_PRON-INDEF+POSS-1SG.
+Thus she indicates not only the presence of definite pronoun forms, such as, ĺija+m other_PRON-DET+POSS-1SG, eŕva+m each_PRON-DET+POSS-1SG and iśt́amo+m like-this_PRON-DET+POSS-1SG, but also indefinite pronouns, such as, koj-meźe+m something_PRON-INDEF+POSS-1SG and kańa-kodamo+m some-kind-of_PRON-INDEF+POSS-1SG.
 Agafonova (143–145) also provides genitive forms of the personal and reﬂexive/intensive pronouns, which can be inﬂected in the definite declension, see tables (1.21–1.22).